 Carers have been attending support groups of the Schizophrenia Fellowship since its creation in 1985.
-For nearly 25 years volunteers have lead support groups that currently number over 40 across both rural and metropolitan areas of New South Wales.
-While all groups welcome carers, 15 of our support groups are specifically for carer’s of someone with a mental illness only.
+Since then, volunteers have lead support groups that currently number over 50 across both rural and metropolitan areas of New South Wales.

 While our organisation's name is the Schizophrenia Fellowship, we invite carers who are impacted by a loved one or friend having a wide range of mental health issues, such as bipolar, schizophrenia, schizo-affective disorder, depression, anxiety and etcetera.